 Traditionally, MMIC and silicon RFIC designers have worked independently.
 Their designs have been created, simulated, implemented, and verified separately using different tools, methods and flows.
 Cadence Virtuoso is a widely used platform for silicon-CMOS design, especially for larger analog/mixed-signal applications.
-Agilent ADS is a leading tool for gallium-arsenide (GaAs) and gallium-nitride (GaN) MMIC design.
+Keysight ADS is a leading tool for gallium-arsenide (GaAs) and gallium-nitride (GaN) MMIC design.

 While there is already a need to interface between the two worlds, the move from III-V materials to silicon for components (e.g., antenna switches in CMOS-SOI) and the increase in mm-wave silicon applications for wireless HDMI and radar, further blurs the boundary between these tools and the specific jobs for which they should be used.
 Which tool to use and when was previously determined by a variety of factors, including: designer preference, process design kit (PDK) support, circuit type, or even just historical factors like what the designer may have used in the past and whether that experience was a good one, rather than how the designer might best accomplish a given task.